Geovanni: Early career

 When Geovanni emerged from the youth set-up at Cruzeiro most Brazilian critics were intrigued by his talents and believed he could become a great player at the highest level.
 When Geovanni was 18 he enjoyed a successful loan spell at America, scoring one goal in 15 games at the right wing position.
 He instantly commanded a first team place at the Brazilian team.
 Once his loan spell had finished he immediately found his way into the first team of Cruzeiro and was a fan favourite at the Belo Horizonte club.

 Barcelona

-Geovanni was purchased by Barcelona for $18 million in summer 2001, signing a four-year deal, despite reported interest from Arsenal and Juventus.
+Geovanni was purchased by Barcelona for $18 million in summer 2001, signing a four-year deal, despite reported interest from Juventus.
 Geovanni scored his first goal for Barcelona against Real Zaragoza.
 Geovanni made 21 La Liga appearances scoring 1 goal, mostly as a substitute.
 In his second season, he fell out with coach Carles Rexach and was not featured in Barcelona's starting 11 for the majority of the season and only played 5 league matches.
 Geovanni was then loaned out to Portuguese club Benfica the following season.